ImperialStrategics/Challenges/credit-card-fraud/README.md

 ## Background

 Credit card companies have a difficult time keeping their customers safe.
-One problem they face is fradulent transactions, how can they make sure their customers don't get charged for items they did not buy?
+One problem they face is fraudulent transactions, how can they make sure their customers don't get charged for items they did not buy?

 ## Dataset